NCCA/ModernGL/README.md

 These demos will load a simple shader and draw a triangle using Modern OpenGL.
 Each demo will use different methods to generate the OpenGL Context and load the extensions.

-All extension loading libraries are assumed to be installed via vcpkg.
+All extension loading libraries are assumed to be installed via vcpkg or in the system cmake search paths.
+At present The following libraries are going to be used for OpenGL Context creation

+  - Qt5
+  - SDL2
+  - GLFW
+  - FreeGlLUT
+  - SFML
+  - wxWindows
+  - Win32 (Windows Only)

 <!-- toc -->